-For more information see the Office of the Children's Guardian Fact Sheet: Risk management following an allegation
+For more information see the Office of the Children's Guardian Fact Sheet: Risk management following an allegation is a guide to those circumstances:

 One of the first steps following an allegation of reportable conduct/conviction against an employee is for the Principal to conduct a risk assessment.
 The flowchart entitled, "Child Protection Risk Assessment and Initial Decision Making" in Appendix 4 will be consulted at the start of the process.